heyzeusxc/drive_scraper/README.md

 A CSV named 'drive_info.csv' is created in the selected drive or folder.

 A Google Sheet file is also created or updated with an option to filter out smaller files and then shared with all the emails listed in the 'share_emails' variable in 'config.py'

+May need to 'pip install gspread' if it doesn't install correctly.